Originally published February 18, 2019; most recently updated November 22, 2021.

 KDP gives you the option of ordering up to five proof copies.
 They come with a big “PROOF” label on the cover, so they are not copies you could sell.
 But what you want before approving your book for sale is a chance to see if there are any mistakes, so to me that is not an issue.

-IngramSpark does not give you an option for proof copies.
-They have a two-step approval process, in which you first approve for printing, then approve for distribution.
-To get a tangible copy, you have to approve your book for printing.
-Then you can order an author copy for review before you approve your book for distribution.
-However, since you’ve approved your book to print, if you need to make any changes after seeing a print copy, you have to upload a new file and pay another fee.
-Hmmm.
+IngramSpark does not give you an option for proof copies in the same way KDP does.
+Instead, they have a two-step approval process, in which you first approve your book for printing, then approve for distribution.
+To get a tangible copy for proofreading purposes, you have to approve your book for printing.
+Then you can order an author copy for review.
+Once you make any needed changes, you approve your book for distribution.

 Author Copies